ch-ayesha/COVID-19-bed-slot-Booking-Application/README.md

 # Admin

 •	All patient details

       o	View all patient profile details

 •	Report of COVID - 19

       o	patient, COVID – 19 test report(Date wise report)
       o	Admin can export the details in xls format by date , week and month wise report

 •	List of vaccine

       o	available or unavailable
       o	Admin can view the availability of the vaccination

 •	Approve Hospital Login

       o	Approve or Reject
       o	Once the request for appoinment from patient side, it will be approved from the admin

 •	List of hospitals

       o	Admin can view the hosptial details

 •	Booking Details

-o	Admin can view the booking details from parent side for booking COVID -  19 test results
+      o	Admin can view the booking details from parent side for booking COVID-19 test results

 # Hospital

 •	Register & Login

       o	Can register and login into the app with hospital name, address and location details.

 •	List of patient details

       o	Hospitals can be view the patient details who are all approve for COVID – 19 tests.

 •	Request from patient

       o	Hospitals can be request to the patient from the hospital side who are all approved / rejected for covid – 19 test / vaccination.

 •	Update covid – 19 result

       o	Hospitals will be updated the patient’s covid – 19 results.

 •	Update vaccination status

       o	Hospitals will be updated the patient’s vaccination status.

 # Patient

 •	Register & Login

       o	 Patient Can register and login into the app with patient name, address and location details.

 •	Get OTP and verify OTP

       o	Patient Can register once they get OTP number and enter the OTP number can be verified from the admin

 •	Search covid-19 / vaccination hospital

      o	Patient Can search the covid-19  hospitals and get from the vaccination hospitals

 •	Request for covid-19 test / vaccination hospital

      o	A Patient Can request to the hospital for the covid-19 test.
 It will approve patient can taken vaccination from the hospitals

 •	Report of covid test/Vaccination taken

      o	A Patient can take the covid-19 test result report and their suggestion vaccination.

 •	Book Hospital appoinment

      o	A Patient will booking the appointment from the hospitals and tested the covid-19 tests.

 •	My appointment

      o	A Patient will check the appointment timing and hospital details from the My appointement module.

 •	View Results

     o	A Patient can view their covid-19 test results and vaccination suggestions also.

 •	My profile

     o	A patient will check the profile details and also edit or delete the other information also.